dipeshsingh253/saral/README.md

+It will be launched in Jan 2024.
+Some changes are required to make it more simple and user-friendly.

+ - Change the default font to Plus Jakarta Sans.
+ - Take some motivation from Hashnode.
+ - Select a color scheme for the default look.

 # Saral Hugo Theme

 Saral, meaning "simple" in Hindi (सरल), is a minimalist and elegant Hugo theme designed for those who appreciate clean and straightforward aesthetics.
 Embrace simplicity without compromising style.